Genivia/RE-flex/doc/index.md

   `(?x:φ)`  | *free space mode*: ignore all whitespace and comments in `φ` `(?#:..)` | *commenting*: all of `..` is skipped as a comment

-The following patterns can be used in lex specifications for **reflex**:
+In addition, the following patterns can be used in lex specifications for the **reflex** scanner generator:

   Pattern       | Matches
   ------------- | --------------------------------------------------------------